-The New York-based Arcesium, a middle and back-office applications provider for alternative fund managers, has just sued SS&C Advent and SS&C in a federal court in lower Manhattan alleging it illegally ended its contract in January, prevented Arcesium from winning new business and threatened to harm Arcesium’s existing clients using Geneva.
+The New York-based Arcesium, a middle and back-office applications provider for alternative fund managers, has just sued SS&C Advent and SS&C in a federal court in lower Manhattan alleging they illegally ended its contract in January, prevented Arcesium from winning new business and threatened to harm Arcesium’s existing clients using Geneva.
 Arcesium wants a jury trial, compensation for SS&C’s breach of contract and violation of the Sherman Antitrust Act, and a temporary order and preliminary injunction.
 The Sherman Act prohibits cartels and monopolistic practices in US commerce.
 As FinOps Report went to press, Arcesium had filed a brief justifying its request for a temporary order and preliminary injunction to prevent SS&C from cutting off access to the Geneva platform by refusing to renew Arcesium’s own license keys and those of Arcesium’s clients.

 Arcesium’s lawsuit follows one by SEI Global Services in a Philadelphia court making similar claims of breach of contract and violation of the US antitrust law.
 SEI, a fund administrator which competes with SS&C’s GlobeOp unit, uses SS&C’s Geneva to service its alternative investment fund clients.
 SS&C, alleges SEI, unilaterally ended its agreement with SEI in January 2020, but gave SEI a temporary reprieve until January 2021.
 If SEI can’t sign a new contract with SS&C by then, SEI says it won’t be able to use SS&C’s Geneva system and front-office Moxy platform and could easily lose clients it can’t service.
 Changing its portfolio accounting system would be cost-prohibitive and could take up to three years to complete, argues SEI in its lawsuit.
 SEI says it won’t sign a new contract with SS&C on the grounds that SS&C has no right to change the terms of its contract which is “perennial” and that SEI did nothing to merit its unilateral termination.
 SS&C should ask for only a three percent annual increase in fees at most, not the forty percent it now demands, says SEI, because the terms of their contract allow for only a three percent cap on any fee hike.